 Now in its fifth year, the quiz kicked off a month-long celebration of Richmond’s heritage in the annual Know Your Place Festival, which also included guided walks, talks, tours, workshops and exhibitions.

 Our new President – and three new committee members

 We are delighted to have Paul Velluet on board as our new President and also three new committee members – Rose Constantine, Andrew Humphreys (who now edits our newsletter) and Shirley Newton.

 Richmond Park has been in existence for nearly 400 years.
 A new timeline on the Hearsum Collection website features some of the key stories and images in its history.
 View the timeline

 Did Vincent van Gogh preach in Richmond in 1876?

-They include an expanded version of the article that Peter wrote for Richmond History 25 (2004) about a “preacher with red hair” who addressed the Congregational Church in 1876 and who he believes may have been the artist Vincent van Gogh.
+Our website’s Resources section has articles by Peter Flower on Richmond’s Congregational Church’s history.
+They include an expanded version of his Richmond History 25 (2004) article about a “preacher with red hair” who addressed the church in 1876 and who Peter believes may have been Vincent van Gogh.

 You can also read about the Selwyn family and the development of Richmond on our Resources pages.
 And, to complement John Govett’s piece on Richmond’s Old Burial Ground, we’ve added a Stephen Orr’s timeline on Vineyard Passage Burial Ground.